-arages can ONLY be owned by a shareholder of The Society and it is the owners responsibility to keep it in a good state of repair.
+Garages can ONLY be owned by a shareholder of The Society and it is the owners responsibility to keep it in a good state of repair.
 Failure to do so can result in The Society instigating the necessary works and reclaiming the costs from the owner.
 No alteration to either the construction or appearance of the garage is allowable.
 However, since the original up and over doors are no longer available the only authorised alternative is the Cardale Old Europa with Wider Rib except in the case of HN's 108 to 117 where wood panel (vertical) doors to match the original must be installed.

-The correct replacement garage door can be purchased from Doormatic, Guildford: www.doormatic.co.uk.
+The correct garage door is Cardale steel manual Europa 1 canopy door from Doormatic, Guildford: www.doormatic.co.uk.
 The door is supplied primed but must be over painted using the authorised paint: Dulux Trade Weathershield External Satin Extra Deep 50GG05/063.